-CERTIFIED HEALTHY CAMPUS The University of Central Oklahoma maintained its status as a Certified Healthy Campus for the fourth consecutive year for calendar year 2014, while also ranking as a Certified Healthy Business for the first time.
+CERTIFIED HEALTHY CAMPUS The University of Central Oklahoma maintained its status as a Certified Healthy Campus for the fifth consecutive year for calendar year 2015, while also ranking as a Certified Healthy Business for the second consecutive year.
 The dual certification recognizes the university’s efforts to promote health and wellness among its students, faculty and staff.

 2015 MASONIC ENDOWMENT FOR TRANSFORMATIVE LEARNING AWARD The UCO Peer Health Leadership program was recognized with the $4000 award from the Masonic Fraternity of Oklahoma.
 The award is given to a UCO organization that exemplifies the university's commitment to provide transformative learning experiences to its students.